MitchellX/python-commands-scripts/README.md

-# Record Command
+# Record Commands & Scripts
-this repository aims to record some frequently-used command, including Linux and python commands.
+This repository aims to record some frequently-used commands, including Linux and python commands & archive some frequently-used python scripts.

 # Linux Common Command
     cd - 返回上次的目录